 Through this exhibition the artist wants to convey that it is essential to break the barrier of restricted opinions towards experiences in life.
 Having said that, artworks need not be confined to the artiste’s vision.
 It should be open to interpretation.

-Ahuja says, “The exhibition explores the possibility that exists between photography and not-photography, between reality and abstraction, between a familiar world of objects and dematerialised forms, shapes, colour and light, giving free reign to the imagination.”
+“The exhibition explores the possibility that exists between photography and not-photography, between reality and abstraction, between a familiar world of objects and dematerialised forms, shapes, colour and light, giving free reign to the imagination,” Ahuja said in a statement.

 The suite of works on display mostly include inkjet prints on archival paper, created by him in the past 15 years.

-He further adds, “The allure of the digital captivated me right from the start.
+“The allure of the digital captivated me right from the start.
 I bought my first personal computer in 1985, the first notebook in 1991, my first digital camera in 1998, an A3 printer in 2002, and my own large format 44-inch pigment ink printer in 2008.
 I am fascinated by the potential of the digital world but I don’t like to do things just because they are possible.
-I take from technology only the specific little that I need.”
+I take from technology only the specific little that I need,” he added.

-The artiste feels that he is constantly learning and for him it is all about the journey.
+The artist feels that he is constantly learning and for him it is all about the journey.

 Where: Gallery Espace, Delhi